skycoin/cxo/CONTRIBUTING.md

   `IsExist()`, etc
 - tests, examples and benchmarks should follow Golang naming convention

-More then that you should check you code with:
+More than that you should check your code with:

 - `go vet` (`go vet ./...`)
 - [`gocyclo`](https://github.com/fzipp/gocyclo) (`gocyclo -over 15 .`)